Aipcecodes/codes/UK (IPSO) - Editors' Code of Practice.md

 ii) Particular regard should be paid to the potentially vulnerable position of children under the age of 18 who witness, or are victims of, crime.
 This should not restrict the right to report legal proceedings.

-iii) Editors should generally avoid naming children under the age of 18 after arrest for a criminal offence but before they appear in a youth court unless they can show that the individual’s name is already in the public domain, or that the individual (or, if they are under 16, a custodial parent or similarly responsible adult) has given their consent.
+iii) Editors should generally avoid naming children under the age of 18 after arrest for a criminal offence but before they appear in a youth court unless they can show that the individual's name is already in the public domain, or that the individual (or, if they are under 16, a custodial parent or similarly responsible adult) has given their consent.
 This does not restrict the right to name juveniles who appear in a crown court, or whose anonymity is lifted.

 10. **Clandestine devices and subterfuge**